Liza Cody: Career

 Before she began writing, Cody worked mostly in the visual arts, including as a graphic designer, but she also made furniture and was employed by Madame Tussaud's waxwork museum as a hair inserter and colouring artiste.

-Cody launched her first book in 1980, publishing regularly until 2000, and resuming in 2011.
-She is, as of 2022, the author of 16 novels and many short stories.
+Cody launched her first book in 1980.
+She is, as of 2025, the author of 18 novels and many short stories.
 Most of her work is set in London.
 Her Anna Lee series introduced the professional female private detective to mystery fiction.
 The entire Anna Lee series was loosely adapted for television and broadcast in both the U.K. and the U.S.

-Cody is also the author of the Bucket Nut Trilogy, featuring professional wrestler Eva Wylie, as well as the stand-alone novels Rift, Gimme More, Ballad of a Dead Nobody, Miss Terry, and Gift or Theft.
+Cody is also the author of the Bucket Nut Trilogy, featuring professional wrestler Eva Wylie, as well as the stand-alone novels Rift, Gimme More, Ballad of a Dead Nobody, Miss Terry, Gift or Theft, and The Short-Order Detective.
 Gimme More and Ballad of a Dead Nobody reflect the author's interest and experience in the world of music and musicians.
 Miss Terry is a thriller dealing with issues about the children of immigrant families in modern Britain.
 Gift or Theft is her take on the Gothic novel.
 Cody has also written a two-book series about a homeless woman: Lady Bag and Crocodiles and Good Intentions: further adventures of Lady Bag.
+The Short-Order Detective features an ex-London policewoman who is trying to establish herself as a private detective by taking on the small cases that the police ignore.